-Samsung has decided to confuse things even more by developing its own standard of HDR: HDR10+.
+Samsung has decided to confuse things even more by developing its own standard of dynamic HDR: HDR10+.

-Almost every one of Samsung's 2019 TVs, from the UE43RU7020 to the flagship QE65Q90R, feature HDR10+, and Samsung's 2020 TVs will follow suit, including the recently reviewed QE65Q95T.
+Almost every one of Samsung's 2021 TVs (and those of many years previous), from the entry-level Samsung AU7100 to the flagship Samsung QN900A 8K TV, feature HDR10+.
 But since HDR10+ is aimed as a direct rival to Dolby, none of Samsung's TVs support Dolby Vision.

 What is HLG?

-Hybrid Log Gamma (HLG) is potentially the most important HDR format of all, because it is the one used by TV broadcasters.
+HLG (Hybrid Log Gamma) is potentially the most important HDR format of all, because it is the one used by TV broadcasters.